 The pediatric heart specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, may recommend an event monitor to help identify your child’s heart rhythm during certain situations.
 Your child may wear an event monitor for a long period of time, such as days or weeks.
 It will record the heart’s rhythm when certain symptoms occur.

-Norton Children’s Heart Institute offers pediatric heart diagnostic services at satellite locations around Kentucky and Southern Indiana so you and your child can stay close to home to get quality care.
+Norton Children’s Heart Institute offers pediatric heart diagnostic services at satellite locations around Kentucky and Southern Indiana.

 An event monitor uses self-adhesive electrode patches that stick to the chest.
 Wires run from the electrodes to the event monitor.
 Your child will wear the monitor on a strap around the neck or clipped to clothing.
 When your child feels certain symptoms, such as chest pain, lightheadedness or heart palpitations, you or your child push a button to trigger the event monitor to record.